chiragsakhuja/chiragsakhuja.github.io/_projects/arm-cpu.md

 ---
 layout: post
-title: Designed and implemented an ARM CPU with value prediction
+title: ARM CPU with value prediction
-excerpt: "I worked with three team members to design a ARM-based CPU from the ground up and develop a successful form
+excerpt: "I worked with three team members to design and implement an ARM-based CPU from the ground up and develop a
-          of value prediction.
-We first deisgned an in-order, pipelined implementation but then moved to an HPS-style out-of-order implementation.
+          successful form of value prediction.
+We first designed an in-order pipeline, but eventually moved to an HPS-style out-of-order microarchitecture.
 After modeling the architecture in SystemC, we implemented the design in structural Verilog with unit- and top-level SystemVerilog testbenches.
 To aid us with verification and demoes, we also built a wide array of tooling."
 showdate: false
+readmore: false
 image:
   feature: projects/arm-cpu/feature.jpg
   credit: Andrew Carr